Facebook Pixel

 Why is Shodhana Chikitsa Important?

 The Shodhana Chikitsa focuses on removing aggravated doshas completely.
-Unlike Shamana therapy, which may leave some doshas unexpelled, Shodhana in Ayurveda ensures total detoxification, thereby reducing the chances of recurrence.
+Unlike Shamana therapy, which may leave some doshas unexpelled, Shodhana in Ayurveda aims for deeper cleansing according to Ayurvedic theory, thereby traditionally believed to support long-term balance.

 • For Vata, Basti is the recommended treatment, and the Shamana Dravya is usually Tailam (medicated oil).